oblomovite/gattaca_challenge/readme.md

 ## Known Bugs

 - Sometimes the apks do not install if the emulator is not already running and requires running the tests twice
+- Appium server doesn't interact with emulator due to some issue, so this project is incomplete